-The City will invest CDBG and HOME funds during the 2023-2024 Program Year to address high priority needs identified in the Consolidated Plan including supportive services of the homeless and those at risk of homelessness, human services, and housing programs.
+The City will invest CDBG and HOME funds during the 2024-2025 Program Year to address high priority needs identified in the Consolidated Plan including supportive services of the homeless and those at risk of homelessness, human services, and housing programs.
 The City will also invest CDBG funds to address individuals and families with special needs.

 To address incidences of homelessness City will use Consortium HOME funds will finance the development of additional transitional housing beds through Hughes Training and Development.
-To address the needs of those with special needs the City will direct CDBG funds to Somos Una Voy de Apoyo's resources and family centered activity programming targeted toward those with disabilities.
 To address the housing needs of the elderly and those with disabilities the City and the HOME Consortium will fund housing rehab program targeted to these populations.